amoreno16003/GA-Project-1/readme.md

 ## How it Works

-"Karen's Revenge" runs within a js/html canvas element, the game is continually being rendered by the `render()` function.
+Last Man Standing runs within a js/html canvas element, the game is continually being rendered by the `render()` function.
 This function runs every 60ms and contains all other functions used in order to make this work.

 I used classes to create the userCharacter, the enemies, and the bullets that are being rendered by userInput.
 Using setInterval/setTimeout allowed me to be able to animate all the characters using different pictures for each frame of each animation.
 Around 50+ pictures currently.